Get a free, no obligation personal loan quote with rates as low as 9.99%

 In Canada, the minimum down payment on a house costing $500,000 or less is 5%.
 The insurance costs will help cover any payments that are defaulted by the borrower, protecting the investment made by the lender and allowing them to offer the client lower interest rates.

-In Canada, there are three companies that provide mortgage default insurance: CMHC (Canada Mortgage and Housing Corporation), Genworth Financial Canada, and Canada Guaranty.
+In Canada, three companies provide mortgage default insurance: CMHC (Canada Mortgage and Housing Corporation), Sagen MI, and Canada Guaranty.
 Depending on the size of the down payment, the mortgage default insurance you have to pay will vary.

 Mortgage Default Insurance Rates